Rep. Simpson's Proposal

 A New National Recreation Area

-The restored lower Snake River would be placed under the joint administration of Tribes and the Bureau of Land Management as a National Recreation Area.
-Millions of dollars in dedicated funds would go toward restoring the river corridor and promoting the river and its surrounding communities.
-Waterfront property in Lewiston and Clarkston would be revitalized and made into a commercial district to create hundreds of jobs.
+The restored lower Snake River should be placed under the joint administration of Tribes and the Bureau of Land Management as a National Recreation Area.
+A restored river corridor would be a paradise for boaters and other recreationists.
+Waterfront property in Lewiston and Clarkston would be revitalized and could be made into a commercial district to create hundreds of jobs and significant new revenue.

 For more information on Congressman Simpson’s proposal, visit his website!
-You can also watch our recent webinar about the plan below.
+You can also watch our webinar about the Columbia Basin Initiative below or check out our fact sheet.

 TAKE ACTION FOR THE NORTHWEST'S FUTURE

-This comprehensive proposal charts a way forward for abundant fish, clean and affordable energy, transportation, agriculture, and communities across Idaho.
+We need comprehensive solutions that chart a way forward for abundant fish, clean and affordable energy, transportation, agriculture, and communities across Idaho.
 Your support matters.
 Tell Idaho’s leaders that you want to move toward a better future for our state and our region.
-Download our fact sheet and action toolkit for more ways to get involved.
+Download our fact sheet and Idaho action toolkit for more ways to get involved.